santi100a/equal-lib/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting me at <santyrojasprieto9+githubissues@gmail.com>.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-I will maintain confidentiality with regard to the reporter of an incident.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to me at [maintainer contact method].
-Further details of specific enforcement policies may be posted separately.
+All complaints will be reviewed and investigated promptly and fairly.

+I'm obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines

 I will follow these Community Impact Guidelines in determining